List of Sharpe series characters: Christopher Cresacre

 Rifleman Christopher Cresacre first appeared in Sharpe's Havoc however he would have accompanied Sharpe in the retreat to Corunna but was he was never mentioned in Sharpe's Rifles.
 Cresacre fought in the First Battle of Oporto and also partook in the Second Battle of Oporto which he survived.
 Cresacre fought with Sharpe in the Battle at Talavera where Sharpe captured a French Eagle.
 He also participated in the destruction of Almeida in Sharpe's Gold and also partook in Sharpe's Escape during the battle of Bussaco.
 Cresacre featured in Sharpe's Battle.
 He partook in the Battle of Fuentes de Oñoro and went to fight with Sharpe in the Siege of Ciudad Rodrigo and the Siege of Badajoz.
 Cresacre was unfortunately killed in the siege of Badajoz in Sharpe's Company.
 Sharpe was angered by the death of Cresacre indicating he valued the rifleman.
 Cresacre was described as a moaner and a grumbler.
 He was also one of the rifleman who was considered to be troublesome.

-Rifleman Cresacre never appeared in the TV Series adaptions.
+Rifleman Cresacre never appeared in the TV Series adaptations.

 Matthew Dodd

 Rifleman Matthew Dodd is a fictional character who appears in several of the Sharpe books by Bernard Cornwell.

-Rifleman Dodd is a quiet individual of Sharpe's chosen men, based on C.S Forester's novel Death to the French fictional character, Dodd fights along with Sharpe from Sharpe's Rifles until being promoted to Corporal in Sharpe's Escape where he goes missing in action and separated from the group, however Bernard Cornwell never mentioned Dodd returning with the company at the end of the book however in C.S Forester's novel Death to the French he does find his way back to the regiment.
+Rifleman Dodd is a quiet individual of Sharpe's chosen men, based on C. S. Forester's novel Death to the French fictional character, Dodd fights along with Sharpe from Sharpe's Rifles until being promoted to corporal in Sharpe's Escape. where he goes missing in action and separated from the group; however Bernard Cornwell never mentioned Dodd returning with the company at the end of the book.
+However, in C. S. Forester's novel Death to the French he does find his way back to the regiment.

 Matthew Dodd isn't related to William Dodd nor are they family.
-He never appeared in the TV Series adaptions.
+He never appeared in the TV Series adaptations.

 Sean Donnelly

 Rifleman Sean Donnelly is one of the original riflemen who was involved in the retreat to Corunna in Sharpe's Rifles though he was not mentioned in the novel.
 He was mentioned in Sharpe's Havoc but was unfortunately killed.
 He was born in Derry in Ireland.
 He is described in the novels as being a little evil person who could shoot straight when not drunk.
 Donnelly was one of the trouble makers in the company along with Sims, Gataker, Cresacre, Williamson and Tarrent though Sharpe regarded him as a good man.

-Rifleman Donnelly never appeared in the TV Series adaptions.
+Rifleman Donnelly never appeared in the TV Series adaptations.